-PI 296341 is reported resistant to races 1 and 2.
+\\PI 296341 FR is reported resistant to Fon: 1 and Fon: 2.
 However both traits segregate independently in this cultivar and one or the other can be lost during seed increases if subsequent generations are not selected carefully (Egel and Martyn 2013, Martyn and Netzer 1991).
-Resistance to race 1 was lost in the CPPSI differential host, PI 296341, but remains relevant as a differentiating race 2 host as Calhoun Gray is resistant to race 1 and susceptible to race 2.
-In the presence of a suspected race 3, both PI 296341 and Calhoun Gray are both susceptible.
-Additional inoculations and selections of PI 296341 are under way and an improved PI 296341 with resistance to races 1 and 2 should be ready for distribution by the end of 2022.
+Resistance to Fon: 1 is believed to be lost in the CPPSI differential host, PI 296341 FR, segregation in this line is currently under evaluation by the CPPSI working group.
+However, this source remains relevant to differentiate Fon: 2 as Calhoun Grey is susceptible to Fon: 2.
+In the presence of a suspected race 3, both PI 296341 FR and Calhoun Grey are susceptible.